ianknauer/email-builder/_docs/pages/event-info.md

 ---
 title: Event Info
-description: Are you inviting someone to an event?!
-Here's a block to show some info about it!
+description: date/time/location feature block for events.
 ---

-## E-Appeal
+## Event Info

-Change the date text under the `<!-- Enter Date Here -->` Comment and the location under the `<!-- Enter Location Here -->` Comment.
-Use `<br>` to break text into different lines.
+Change the date and location by their respective `<!-- Enter Date here -->` and `<!-- Enter Location here -->` tags.
+Use `<br>` tags to break the text into different lines.

 ```bordered
 <tr>